The role of shape disorder in the collective behaviour of aligned fibrous matter: Materials and methods

 \subsection{Experimental systems}

-Experiments were performed on 6 different fiber bundles.
+Experiments were performed on 6 different fiber bundles with caracteristic sizes noted $L_x, L_y$ and $D_0$, see Fig. \ref{figure2} and \ref{figure3}.
 A first class of samples was obtained by unbraiding different commercial climbing ropes of polypropylene (PP1, PP2 and PP3) and standard denim cloth (DEN).
-Fiber bundles were formed by stacking manually a high number (hundreds or thousands) of individual fibers of the same length, ensuring a strong alignment.
+For most fiber studies, fiber bundles were formed by stacking manually a high number (hundreds or thousands) of individual fibers of the same length, ensuring a strong alignment.
 A second class of samples (SW1 and SW2) was obtained from standard steel wools (Gerlon\textregistered).
 In this case, compression experiments were directly performed on the purchased samples.